 A green card, also known as a permanent resident card, allows an individual who is not a U.S. citizen to permanently live and work in the United States.
+A green card is essential in order to become a citizen in the U.S and it gives you rights and responsibilities.
 At Weldon Law Group, PLLC, our green card lawyer in Jacksonville helps our clients obtain green cards through family-based immigrant visas and employment-based immigrant visas.

-How Do I Get a Green Card?
+How Do I Apply for a Green Card?

 - Once the USCIS reviews your application you will need to go through an interview.

-- If pass the interview, you will obtain a green card that is valid for 10 years.
+- If you pass the interview, you will obtain a green card that is valid for 10 years.

 More people obtain a green card via a petition by a family member than in any other way.
 Each year, the number of visas available through family-based immigration is limited to 226,000 and are issued in the order they are filed.
 Green cards for immediate family members are not subject to this limit.
 This includes green cards for spouses, minor children, and parents of United States citizens.